backplane/conex/vueenv/README.md

 ## `vueenv`

-This container image is meant to be used as a builder stage for Vue CLI-based apps in a multi-stage build.
+A container image for working with [Vue.js](https://vuejs.org/).
+This image is meant to be used as a builder stage for [Vue CLI](https://cli.vuejs.org/)-based apps in a multi-stage build.
 It is also very useful during development.

 ### Usage